"There are people marooned in the low-lying areas," disaster official says

-The cyclone hit the south and southeast regions of Barisal and Chittagong especially hard – damaging hundreds of houses and causing landslides, according to disaster officials.
+Roanu packed a wallop as it made landfall Saturday, battering the south and southeast regions of Barisal and Chittagong especially hard – damaging hundreds of houses and causing landslides, disaster officials said.

 Roanu made landfall Saturday and began to weaken as it roared over Bangladesh, according to CNN meteorologist Allison Chinchar.